Villa ten Hompel

 The Chief Commander of the Ordnungspolizei supervised nearly 200,000 men.
 In 1940 the Major General of the police, Heinrich Lankenau, was appointed as Chief Commander of the Ordnungspolizei.
 In 1942 Lankenau was replaced by Major General d.P.
 Kurt Göhrum.
 In the fall of 1944 Lieutenant General Reiner Liessem held office until the end of the Second World War.
 Liessem moved the headquarters of the Ordnungspolizei to Düsseldorf.

 After the Second World War the Villa ten Hompel served as headquarters for the state police, and from autumn 1946 the criminal police.
 But this criminal police unit was combined with the Düsseldorf criminal police in October 1946, and the criminal police of Münster withdrew from the Villa.
 Until 1953, the water police was also stationed there.
 Afterwards, the water police headquarters were moved to Duisburg.

-Beginning in 1953, the district government’s Reparations Department took up residence in the Villa.
+Beginning in 1953, the district government's Reparations Department took up residence in the Villa.
 It was responsible for the facilitation of reparations payments to victims of National Socialism and their surviving family members.
 In the years until 1968, 12,000 individuals applied for such payments, to which 100,000,000 Reichsmark were distributed altogether.

 At the end of the 1990s the municipality of Münster bought the Villa in order to set up a memorial site dedicated to research concerning the attitudes of police and public administration and the ways in which they carried out their work.
-Lord Mayor Berthold Tillmann inaugurated the first exhibition on the 13th of December 1999 in the presence of the Minister President of North Rhine-Westphalia, Wolfgang Clement, and the President of the Central Council of Jews in Germany, Paul Spiegel.
+Lord Mayor Berthold Tillmann inaugurated the first exhibition on 13 December 1999 in the presence of the Minister President of North Rhine-Westphalia, Wolfgang Clement, and the President of the Central Council of Jews in Germany, Paul Spiegel.
 Apart from the permanent exhibition Im Auftrag (On Behalf Of), the Villa presents exhibitions that deal with subjects such as National Socialist war crimes and police or administrative history.
 Besides the exhibitions, there is a library and archive specialized in these topics.